cooknoona/OraclePractice/README.md

-This repository is made for DB practice. various quesries are written in the script files.
+This repository is made for DB practice.
+Various quesries are written in the script files.